abe-winter/pg13-py/README.md

 * serial columns
 * :: casting operator (not all types supported)
 * transactions exist but are very crude. in theory they're thread-safe but that's not tested. locking is database-level (i.e. no reading from one table while mutating another). pg13 will do a rollback when there's an error. transactions copy the whole DB, so there may be performance issues for large DBs.
+* transactional DDL; create/drop statements are isolated and can be rolled back

 Missing SQL features:
-* commands: drop table, alter table
+* alter table
 * common table expressions (`with t0 as (select * from t1 where a=5) select * from t0,t2 where t0.a=t2.a`)
 * indexes and constraints (`create index` statements will parse but are a no-op)
 * asc and desc keywords in `order by` expressions (asc by default; but you can use a minus sign to simulate desc in some cases)